top of page

 The effect and it.

-An example of hyperbole from Charlotte Brontë's Jane Eyre occurs when young Jane describes the terror she feels while locked in the red room:
+It would be useful to compare Lady Macbeth's soliloquy to a passage from Charlotte Brontë's Jane Eyre (1847).
+Let us set the scene.
+Young Jane describes the terror she feels while locked in the red room:

 My heart beat thick, my head grew hot; a sound filled my ears, which I deemed the rushing of wings: something seemed near me; I was oppressed, suffocated: endurance broke down—I rushed to the door and shook the lock in desperate effort.